mlz-ictrl/marche/doc/jobs.rst

    This selects the permissions for users who want to query or control the job.

-   There are three permission levels with increasing capabilities.
+   There are three basic permission levels with increasing capabilities.
 Each client is assigned one of the levels when it authenticates against the daemon.

    * DISPLAY: to see the job's services, and to query its status, output and log files.